-3D animation videos can show the product or the service in a way that any other marketing medium hardly can.
+3D animation videos can show and explain your products or service in a way that any other marketing medium hardly can.
 Be they short of long pieces, if made with care, they can instigate emotion in the viewer.

 Apart from the fact that video improves SEO, it can and it will provoke strong emotions like happiness or sadness.
 However, the video sometimes has an even bigger role, and that is to inspire the person watching it.
 We can find such traits in a couple of different works, but most notably in the animation showreels.
 It is the footage that describes the creator’s previous work.
 Let’s see which of the most inspirational animation showreels can help you get motivated.